alappiah/AI-Final-Project/README.md

 1. **Predict FPL Points**: Predict the points a player will score based on key features.
 2. **Search for a Player**: Search for a player by name and display their predicted points.
-3. **Display Team of the Week**: View the optimal team for the week, considering gameweek, minimum budget, and maximum budget.
+3. **Display Team of the Week**: View the optimal team for the week, considering game week, minimum budget, and maximum budget.

 ## Getting Started